playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 # Display

-While displaying the value in the console works well for debugging, it's not of much help to the user.
+While displaying the value in the console works well for debugging; it's not of much help to the user.
 After all, more than likely, your users won't know what a console even is.
 Let's show `dateStr` on-screen

 <!-- tabs:start -->